apidb-io/apidb-collection/README.md

 ansible-playbook deploy.yml
 ````

+**Option 2**
-2) You're free to add your own playbooks into same directory once you create it and they will be picked up when the apidb collection runs.
+You're free to add your own playbooks into same directory once you create it and they will be picked up when the apidb collection runs.

  * In the same base DIR of the collection, create the directory: ````mkdir custom_extensions````
  * Add your own playbooks templates, files etc into this DIR.